List of tallest buildings in Seattle

-List of skyscrapers and high-rise buildings in Seattle, Washington, U.S.

 Seattle is the most populous city in the U.S state of Washington and the Pacific Northwest region of North America, with a metropolitan area population of over 4 million.
-It is home to 53 completed high-rise buildings over 400 feet (122 meters), of which 21 are over 500 ft (152 m) tall.
+It is home to 54 completed high-rise buildings over 400 feet (122 meters), of which 21 are over 500 ft (152 m) tall.
 Seattle's skyline is one of the largest on the West Coast of the United States, and is by far the largest in the Northwestern United States.
 The tallest building in Seattle is the 76-story Columbia Center, which rises 937 ft and was completed in 1985.
 It is currently the 41st-tallest building in the United States, and the tallest building in the state of Washington.

 The history of skyscrapers in Seattle began in the late 19th century, with early construction spurred on by money from the Klondike Gold Rush and the Alaska–Yukon–Pacific Exposition.
 One noteworthy early skyscraper was the neoclassical Smith Tower, a 38-story, 462 ft (141 m) building completed in 1914.
 It was the tallest building west of the Mississippi River from its completion until 1931.
 A building boom in the 1920s was followed by a lull in high-rise development from the 1930s until the late 1950s.
 Seattle's world's fair, the Century 21 Exposition in 1962, contributed to the revival of the city's downtown.
 The Space Needle, considered the city's most recognizable landmark, was built for the fair as part of the Seattle Center.
 A 605 ft (184 m) tall observation tower, it was the tallest structure in the city until 1969, as another construction boom began.